Home » By Course » Drinks » 10-Minute Berry Mocktail Recipe

 • ¼ cup raspberries

-• 10 leaves mint fresh
+• 10 leaves fresh mint

 • 1 tablespoon simple syrup honey, or keto simple syrup